Piano Etiquette

 -

-Let your instructor know of any injuries, illnesses or special concerns so they can ensure the safety and pleasure of your piano lesson.
+Let me know of any injuries, illnesses or special concerns so they can ensure the safety and pleasure of your piano lesson.

 During Your Piano Lesson